 From the “Clash detection” tab the user can create different file combinations in order to find possible clashes that could cause issues and need solving.

-When a new combination is created to detect clashes, the files to be collided are chosen, for example those of the structure and plumbing.
-For these files the programme offers users the possibility to choose the elements to be analysed–for example, from the structure file only the columns will be collided with the pipes from the plumbing file.
+When a new combination is created to detect clashes, the files to be collided are chosen, for example, those of the structure and plumbing.
+For these files, the program offers users the possibility to choose the elements to be analysed–for example, from the structure file only the columns will be collided with the pipes from the plumbing file.